MS Concentration in Applied Statistics

 During your course of study for the Applied MS in Statistics you must transfer temporarily to the Department of Statistics for at least one semester.
 After satisfying this requirement you then transfer back to your primary degree program.

-Fall applications for Spring admission are accepted until September 15 at 11:59pm EST each year.
-Applications will be reviewed on a rolling basis.
+Fall applications for Spring admission are accepted until September 15.
 Transfers shall be completed during the application process for the spring semester.

 Submitting Application Material

-The University of Illinois uses the "Apply Yourself" online application system.
+The University of Illinois uses the "Slate" online application system.
 To use this system, follow the directions at http://www.grad.uiuc.edu/admissions/apply/.

 There is a nonrefundable application fee.
 Please see the Graduate Application Instructions for current application fees for domestic and international applicants.